learn-co-curriculum/cssi-prework-javascript-conditional/Readme.md

 #Conditional Statements

+## Objectives
+* Use and describe the If Statement
+* Use and describe the Else/If Statement
+* Use and describe comparison Operators

+## Overview

 A conditional statement is a set of commands that executes based on a set of conditions.
 We use conditionals in our every day life: "If I don't have time to make an espresso in the microkitchen (conditional), then I'll be grouchy for the entire morning. (code)"

 JavaScript has three types of conditional statements: